 11/06 - United's participation in next year's Fairs Cup is confirmed and Dundee United will be their first opponents.

-United's plane contains discreetly hidden away crates of champagne.
+11/06 - FC Fin L2 - Ujpest Dozsa 2 Newcastle 3 (agg 2-6) - United's plane contains - discreetly hidden away - crates of champagne.
 Less than two hundred United fans also make the long trip behind the Iron Curtain.
 The Hungarians take a 2-0 lead in the first half and only a miraculous save from McFaul just before the break prevents their lead from being wiped out.
 Harvey stays calm and assures the players that if they can score the next goal the Hungarians will crumble.
-Moncur and Arentoft score in quick succession and Ujpest (facing the need to score six0 do throw the towel in and Foggon grabs a winner.
+Moncur and Arentoft score in quick succession and Ujpest (facing the need to score six) throw the towel in and Foggon grabs a winner.

 Back at the hotel on Margaret Island in the middle of the River Danube there is an official reception for both teams before United have their own party with their wives and the press.
 TV singer David Macbeth belts out some numbers before all the players join in, the party going on until almost breakfast time.

-14/06 - Thousands greeted the victorious team as they drive from the airport to the ground in an open-topped bus before a lap of honour and speeches at the ground.
-After the celebrations Davies is taken to the RVI where he is operated on (for his fractured cheekbone) my United director Fenton Braithwaite.
+14/06 - Thousands greet the victorious team as they drive from the airport to the ground in an open-topped bus before a lap of honour and speeches at the ground.
+After the celebrations Davies is taken to the RVI where he is operated on (for his fractured cheekbone) by United director Fenton Braithwaite.